An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Properties of the numerical scheme

-Figure \ref{Fig:Dispersion}(a) shows the frequency dependence of the dispersion relation in $z$-direction.
-It can be seen that the dispersion is well behaved for small $|\vec{k}|$ (in comparison to $1/\Delta z$).
-Furthermore, as $|\vec{k}|$ grows, i.e., the frequency becomes larger, the phase velocity of the em wave is above light speed.
-On top of that, the imaginary part of $\omega$, which causes the lattice to absorb the electromagnetic field, is negligible for small $k_z$ but becomes relevant at higher frequencies.
+Figure \ref{Fig:Dispersion}(left) shows the frequency dependence of the dispersion relation in $z$-direction.
+It can be seen that the dispersion is well behaved for small $\Delta \, |\vec{k}| \ll 1$.
+Furthermore, as $|\vec{k}|$ grows, i.e., the wavelength becomes smaller, the phase velocity of the em-wave is above the light speed.
+On top of that, the imaginary part of $\omega$, which causes the lattice to absorb the electromagnetic field is negligible for small $|\vec k|$ but becomes relevant at higher frequencies.

-The dependence of the phase velocity on the propagation direction of the wave is illustrated in Fig. \ref{Fig:Dispersion}(b).
-As can be seen in the latter the wave propagates fastest along the discretization directions $[1,0,0],[0,1,0]$ and $[0,0,1]$.
+The dependence of the phase velocity on the propagation direction of the wave is illustrated in figure \ref{Fig:Dispersion}(right).
+As can be seen in the figure the wave propagates fastest along the discretization directions $[1,0,0],[0,1,0]$ and $[0,0,1]$.
 This is an expected behaviour for all Cartesian grid discretizations \cite{NumericalRecipies,taflove2005computational}.
-The phase velocity is slowest along the diagonal $[1,1,1]$.
-The difference between $[1,1,1]$ and $[1,0,0]$ increases with $\mathcal{O}(|\vec{k}|^3)$ and reaches a relative maximum of $1\%$ for frequencies below half of the Nyquist frequency given by $f_{\text{Ny}}=\pi/2\Delta_z$.
+The phase velocity is lowest along the diagonal $[1,1,1]$.
+The difference between $[1,1,1]$ and $[1,0,0]$ scales as $\mathcal{O}(|\vec{k}|^3)$ and reaches a relative maximum of $1\%$ for frequencies below half of the Nyquist frequency given by $f_{\text{Ny}}=\pi/2\Delta_z$.